JustImprove/Object-oriented_programming_FMI_2021-2022/Additional/Teams/Team 2/src/cpp/Readme.md

-## Folder for all ".cpp" file of the project
+## Folder with ".cpp" files for the project